deltachat/deltachat-pages/en/help.md

 ### What happens if I turn on "Delete old messages from server"?

 - By default, Delta Chat stores all messages locally on your device.
-If you e.g.  want to save storage space at your mail provider, you can turn on "delete old messages from server" in the "Chats & Media" settings.
+If you e.g. want to save storage space at your mail provider, you can choose to delete old messages automatically.
+They still remain on your device until you delete them there, too.
+- To turn it on, go to "delete old messages from server" in the "Chats & Media" settings.
 You can set a timeframe between "at once" and "after a year"; this way, *all* e-mails will be deleted from the server after that timeframe.
-They still remain on your device until you delete them there, too.
 - Note that if you use Delta Chat on more than one device, you should leave the messages on the server, until the other device could download them, too.
 In this case, you should set auto-delete to "after a day" or something similar, depending on how often you turn on the other device.

+### What happens if I turn on "Delete old messages from device"?

+- If you want to save storage on your device, you can choose to delete old messages automatically.
+- To turn it on, go to "delete old messages from device" in the "Chats & Media" settings.
+You can set a timeframe between "after an hour" and "after a year";
+  this way, *all* messages will be deleted from your device as soon as they are older than that.

 ## Encryption